ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 During each of their team turns, the coach of the kicking team can activate the ball to perform a Move action as if it were a player on their team!
-If, when activated, the ball is in the possession of a player on the receiving team, it must firrst try to escape.
+If, when activated, the ball is in the possession of a player on the receiving team, it must first try to escape.
 The coach of the receiving team makes an Agility test for the player in possession of the ball, applying a +1 modifierr.
 If this test is passed, they keep possession of the ball, and it cannot perform an action this turn.